 Anuradhapura is one of the oldest capitals of Sri Lanka and in its time, was one of the major civilizations of Asia.
 It was founded by King Pandukabhaya in 377 BC.
 Nowadays the new Anuradhapura has a population of 50,600 people.

-The development of Buddhism took a major role in Anuradhapura which influenced the laws, methods of governance and its surrounding culture.
-This then permeated throughout the island, and today the island is considered to be 80% Buddhist, with strong influences on public holidays and laws governing for example the consumption of alcohol.
+With the development of Buddhism took a major role in Anuradhapura which influenced the laws, methods of governance and its surrounding culture.
+This then permeated throughout the island.
+Today the island is considered to be 80% Buddhist, with strong influences on public holidays and laws governing for example the consumption of alcohol.

 The grounds of the Sacred City are to be found in the west of the city.
 It is flanked by a diagonal road called the Main Street to the east which houses Anuradhapura Town.

 Developments for housing grew as the population increased and today you will hear references such as Stage I and Stage II.

 Most of the surrounding area is agricultural, and an important development of the area revolved around irrigation with canals, water ways, and large lakes known locally as Tanks.
 It is the development of the water resources that have enabled this are to be self sufficient and convert what was previously considered a dry area.

 Places to visit include the Ruwanwelisaya Dagoba, Isurumuniya Temple, Jethawanaramaya Stupa and the Dagoba of Thuparama.
 Also don’t miss a visit to the Sacred Bodhi Tree.
 It is the oldest historically recorded tree in the world, having been guarded for over 2000 years.
 It plays an important part in the Buddhist culture.